ABOUT ME

-I've been photographing weddings since 2012, and currently living in Sacramento.
-Originally from Southern California, I moved to the Bay Area after earning a degree in Film & Media from UC Santa Barbara.
-While I thought I'd pursue the film and TV industry, I discovered my love for still photography, documenting behind-the-scenes moments on student films and community projects.
+I moved up to the Bay Area from Southern California after earning a degree in Film & Media from UC Santa Barbara.
+While initially pursuing film and TV, I discovered my love for still photography, becoming the unofficial behind the scenes photographer of student films and spending a short time as photo editor for my university’s daily newspaper.

-The physical act of pressing the shutter helps me remember things vividly and somehow cements the memory into my brain.
-It’s my way of recalling a memory, and it’s my hope that I can do that for you.
-Being invited in for a brief moment in your life is the highest honor!
+Photography is my way of telling stories, and the physical act of pressing the shutter helps me remember things vividly and cements the memory into my brain.
+It’s my way of recalling the past, and it’s my hope that I can do that for you.

+Here’s me, running around with my camera on my wedding day!
 So grateful to Jeremy Parsons for capturing exactly who I am here.

 That small moment became a lasting reflection of their partnership.
 I imagine they’ve shared countless moments like it throughout their years together.